Documentation Markup

 Title

-We can use use pymathics.graph as an example to compare against.
+We can use pymathics.graph as an example to compare against.

-If there is a Wikipedia entry that goes first.
+When there is a Wikipedia entry, it goes first.
 See AdjacencyList for an example.

-It may be that only a part of the Wikipedia entry is available.
+It may be that just a part of the Wikipedia entry is available.
 Fill in other text outside of the URL.
 See DirectedEdge for an example.

-If there is no Wikipedia mention, it is okay to give some free title.
+If there is no Wikipedia mention, it is okay to give some free titles.
 EdgeDelete is an example.

 Or you can omit the title altogether.
 RandomGraph is an example.

-In general we go with the Wikipedia name rather than the WMA for the title.
-And this includes symbolic parameter names.
+In general, we go with the Wikipedia name rather than the WMA for the title, including symbolic parameter names.
 CompleteKaryTree is an example.

-When the only thing we have is a WMA link we add “link” to the title.
-EdgeList is an example .
+When the only thing available is a WMA link we add “link” to the title.
+EdgeList is an example.

 Remember that line breaks are significant. \ can be used to wrap a long line.
 Start the url name on a new line after <url>.
 For example: